-Last week we took a look at the Dragonfly Inn and some of the other sets used on the popular TV show Gilmore Girls.
-Today we’re checking out Lorelai’s blue house with the wraparound front porch and the Gilmore mansion that she grew up in.
+Last week we took a look at the Dragonfly Inn and some of the other sets used on the popular TV show “Gilmore Girls.”
+Today we’re checking out Lorelai’s house and the Gilmore mansion she grew up in.

-The sets changed throughout the 7 seasons.
-The yellow wallpaper in the entry hall (above) was a new addition in the 6th season.
-Until then, it looked like this (below):
+The yellow wallpaper in the entry hall was a new addition in the 6th season.
+Until then, it looked like this:

 For example, you can step directly from Lorelai’s foyer into Sookie’s house through the “coat closet” door.
 Sookie’s set is right on the other side of that wall.
 (You can see photos of her house here.)

 Melissa McCarthy (Sookie) gives us a look at the living room set in a behind-the-scenes tour: